openreferral/deprecated-hsds-1.1-validator/README.md

 # Sample data sets

-You can test drive the validator using the official *Open Referral* sample data sets found in the dedicated [Github repository](https://github.com/openreferral/sample-data).
+You can test drive the validator using the *HSDS sample data sets* found in the dedicated [Github repository](https://github.com/openreferral/sample-data).
 Clone the repository or [download as a ZIP archive](https://github.com/openreferral/sample-data/archive/master.zip) and extract them locally.